openvinotoolkit/open_model_zoo/models/public/index.md

 | ------------------------- | ---------------| -------------- | ------ | ------- |
 | RGB-I3D, pretrained on ImageNet\* | [TensorFlow\*](./i3d-rgb-tf/i3d-rgb-tf.md) | i3d-rgb-tf | | |

-## Audio Classification
+## Sound Classification

-The task of audio classification is to predict what sounds in an audio fragment.
+The task of sound classification is to predict what sounds are in an audio fragment.

 | Model Name                | Implementation | OMZ Model Name | GFlops | mParams |
 | ------------------------- | ---------------| -------------- | ------ | ------- |